 Well, having compared all of the different types of underfloor insulation on the market, there’s only one that meets our strict criteria – given all of these insulation disasters we’ve seen over the years.

 Polyester underfloor insulation is thick, strong, and the only bulk insulation with fibres strong enough to secure with staples.
 It makes a huge improvement to your comfort and lasts the lifetime of your home.

 It’s safe to handle without gloves and won’t make you itch, in fact, think about this – a lot of the soft furnishings in our homes are actually made out of the same material, so that shows just how safe it is!
 This is why we believe is the best underfloor insulation for timber floors.

 You can learn more about why we only recommend polyester underfloor insulation and watch a demo of how we install it in the video on this page (click here).

 Got an underfloor insulation horror story to add to our collection?
 Let us know in the comments below.

-If you’re looking for insulation installers in Melbourne or Sydney, call ecoMaster at 1300 326 627.
-We supply and install high-quality polyester insulation for all types of Australian homes and commercial establishments.
+If you’re looking for insulation, get In touch via our Contact Form.
+We supply high-quality polyester insulation for all types of Australian homes and commercial establishments.